jainaangi/100-days-coding-challenge/README.md

 Problem statement :A left rotation  operation on a circular array shifts each of the array's elements  unit to the left.
 The elements 1 that fall off the left end reappear at the right end.
 Given an integer d , rotate the array that many steps to the left and return the result.

+📌 Day 6: Digital Frequency:

+Problem Statement:Given a string,s , consisting of alphabets and digits, find the frequency of each digit in the given string.

 📌 Day 6:String Similarity

 Problem Statement:For two strings A and B, we define the similarity of the strings to be the length of the longest prefix common to both strings.